pinax/django-announcements/README.rst

 This app was developed as part of the Pinax ecosystem but is just a Django app and can be used independently of other Pinax apps.

-django-announcements
+pinax-announcements
 ---------------------

-``django-announcements`` is a site-wide announcement reusable app for Django.
+``pinax-announcements`` is a site-wide announcement reusable app for Django.

-Some sites need the ability to broadcast an announcement to all of their users. django-announcements was created precisely for this reason.
+Some sites need the ability to broadcast an announcement to all of their users. pinax-announcements was created precisely for this reason.
 How you present the announcement is up to you as the site-developer.
 When working with announcements that are presented on the website one feature is that they are only viewed once.
 A session variable will hold which announcements an user has